kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 To follow the tutorial you need to:
 * [Install the `kosli` CLI](../../installation).
 * [Get your Kosli API token](../../installation#getting-your-kosli-api-token).
-* Set the KOSLI_API_TOKEN environment variable.
+* Set the KOSLI_API_TOKEN environment variable:
   ```shell {.command}
   export KOSLI_API_TOKEN=<paste-your-kosli-API-token-here>
   ```
-* Set the KOSLI_OWNER environment variable to your Kosli organization name.
+* Set the KOSLI_OWNER environment variable to your Kosli organization name:
   ```shell {.command}
   export KOSLI_OWNER=<paste-your-kosli-organization-name>
   ```

-For this tutorial we are simulating a system with source code, build and a running server.
+For this tutorial you will simulate a system with source code, a build system, and a running server.
-We have a script to help you run these simulations so you don't need to type so many commands.
+There is a script to help you run these simulations so you don't need to type so many commands.

-You can download the file from here: https://raw.githubusercontent.com/kosli-dev/cli/main/simulation_commands.bash
+You can download the script from here: https://raw.githubusercontent.com/kosli-dev/cli/main/simulation_commands.bash

-or from the command line with
+or from the command line with:

 ```shell {.command}
 cd /tmp
 curl -O https://raw.githubusercontent.com/kosli-dev/cli/main/simulation_commands.bash
 ```

-Source the simulation commands so you can use them later on in the examples.
+Source the simulation commands so you can use them later on in the examples:

 ```shell {.command}
 source simulation_commands.bash
 ```

-To see what a command (eg create_git_repo_in_tmp) in the simulation is actually doing run
+To see what a command (eg create_git_repo_in_tmp) in the simulation is actually doing run:

 ```shell {.command}
 type create_git_repo_in_tmp
 ```